 What are the risks of asbestos in homes?

-It’s usually contractors that must be careful of the risks, since asbestos is mainly dangerous when airborne, which can occur when workers break, open, or move the walls, ceilings, or ducting that contain it.
+It’s usually contractors that must be especially careful of the risks, since asbestos is mainly dangerous when friable or airborne, which can occur when workers break, open, or move the walls, ceilings, or ducting that contain it.
 Good contractors know the risks and can identify where it is important for them and the workers to wear protective covering, such as masks and goggles.
 In California, contractors must be certified to work with asbestos.

 I cannot tell you the exact risks.
 Each house, the amount of asbestos, where it is, and the condition it is in will be different for each case.
 That being said, it is common wisdom that so long as the asbestos is not disturbed and does not become airborne it should not cause harm.
 So don’t stick pins in that popcorn ceiling!
+Need to paint it?
+Spray on the paint, don’t use brush strokes.

 How to get rid of it?